-Welcomes the Memorandum of Cooperation between the Secretariat of the Carpathian Convention and the International Council for Game and Wildlife Conservation (CIC), which was signed during the Conference on Large Carnivore's Protection in the Carpathians, and encourages the Secretariat and the Working Group on Biodiversity to work together with CIC through a work plan for concrete activities to be carried out within this collaboration;
+Welcomes the Memorandum of Cooperation between the Secretariat of the Carpathian Convention and the International Council for Game and Wildlife Conservation (CIC), , and requests the Secretariat and the Working Group on Biodiversity to work together with CIC through a work plan for concrete activities, including possible harmonization of methodologies for the population based management of large carnivores, to be carried out within this collaboration;

-Welcomes the Memorandum of Cooperation between the Secretariat and the Association of Natural Protected Areas Administration (ANPAA), which aims at assisting the Secretariat with servicing the Carpathian Network of Protected Areas Unit (CNPA Unit), and encourages implementation of CNPA the Medium – Term Strategy CNPA

-Welcomes the Memorandum of Cooperation signed between the CNPA, ALPARC and DANUBE PARKS; and encourages further cooperation on specific topics common to the three networks;
+CNPA signed

-Appreciates development of the interactive knowledge sharing platform showcasing successful stories of mainstreaming biodiversity into other sectors of the Carpathians called Mountain Biodiversity for our Wellbeing, and requests the Secretariat to further develop the platform including best practices also from other mountain regions;
+8. Appreciates development of the interactive knowledge sharing platform showcasing successful stories of mainstreaming biodiversity into other sectors of the Carpathians called Mountain Biodiversity for our Wellbeing, and requests the Secretariat to further develop the platform including best practices also from other mountain regions;

-Welcomes the outcomes of the Side Event held during the 13th Meeting of the Conference of the Parties to the Convention on Biological Diversity on 9th December 2016 in Cancun, Mexico, and thanks the Slovak Republic, at that time the Presidency of the Council of EU, the Secretariat and UN Environment for the efforts made in this respect;
+9. Welcomes the outcomes of the Side Event held during the 13th Meeting of the Conference of the Parties to the Convention on Biological Diversity on 9th December 2016 in Cancun, Mexico, inter alia launching of the Mountain Biodiversity for our Wellbeing platform and strengthened awareness for need for integrated approaches for ecosystem management in mountain regions based on collected best-practices in the Carpathians using the format of “storymaps” as a new innovative and interactive communication tool;and thanks the Slovak Republic, at that time the Presidency of the Council of EU, the Secretariat and UN Environment for the efforts made in this respect;

-11. Welcomes the outcomes of the first joint meeting of Conservation and Sustainable Use of Biological and Landscape Diversity (WG Biodiversity) and the Working Group on Spatial Development, which was organized on 22 – 24 October 2014 in Kluszkowce, Poland, and appreciates support given by Ekopsychologia Association and UNEP/GRID-Warsaw Centre within the project Carpathians Unite – mechanism of consultation and cooperation for implementation of the Carpathian Convention, supported by Switzerland through the Swiss Contribution to the enlarged European Union;

-12. Welcomes the ongoing cooperation with the Convention on Wetlands of International Importance (Ramsar Convention) through the Carpathian Wetland Initiative and urges the Parties to continue to take appropriate action on the effective protection and sustainable use of Carpathian wetlands;
+Conservation and Sustainable Use of Biological and Landscape Diversity (WG Biodiversity),12.
+Welcomes the ongoing cooperation with the Convention on Wetlands of International Importance (Ramsar Convention) through the Carpathian Wetland Initiative and urges the Parties to continue to take appropriate action on the effective protection and sustainable use of Carpathian wetlands;

 13. Welcomes and supports development of ConnectGREEN project, which focuses on the identification and management of ecological corridors in the context of spatial planning in the Danube-Carpathian region, submitted under the second call of the INTERREG Danube Transnational Programme (DTP) and appreciates the foreseen involvement of the WG Biodiversity and the Working Group on Spatial Development, especially in respect to the development of a strategy on the identification, preservation, management of ecological corridors focusing on large carnivores' needs in the Carpathian region; welcomes the cooperation with WWF as the Lead Partner, requests the Secretariat to participate in it by providing expertise through an agreement with the Lead Partner;

-14. Welcomes and supports development of Wild for DC project Sustainable Solutions for Wildlife Crime Prevention in the Danube Countries, which aims at strengthening stakeholder capacity and cooperation in the Danube region on preventing deterioration of the natural heritage, in particular protected areas, from the effects of wildlife crime and creating the basis for sustainable job and income generation, submitted under the second call of the INTERREG Danube Transnational Programme (DTP); welcomes the cooperation with WWF as the Lead Partner, requests the Secretariat to participate in it by providing expertise through an agreement with the Lead Partner;
+14.